5.6. Model Registries

 from mlflow.models.signature import infer_signature

-How should you access the models in the registry?
+How do you access models in the registry programmatically?

 import mlflow